ray-project/enhancements/reps/2023-07-20-torch-trainer-apis.md

 #### `TorchTrainer` (Proposed)

-In this proposal, we provide a `prepare_trainer` utility that the user can use directly in their training loop code to validate that the `Trainer` object is configured correctly to be compatible with Ray Train.
+In this proposal, we provide a `prepare_trainer` utility that the user can use directly in their training loop code to validate and/or make modifications so that the `Trainer` object is configured correctly to be compatible with Ray Train.

 With this, the user is able define their training logic to use additional functionality such as `transformers.Trainer.evaluate()`.